A Lesson In Semantics, And Casting

 Here’s how this works.
-The length of the casting stroke is a function of the length of the line.
+The length of the casting stroke is a function of the length of the line being cast.
 The relationship works like this: Short line, short stroke.
 Longer line, longer stroke.
 So every time we change the length of our line we also change the length of our stroke.
 Consequently, there can be no fixed backcast position.
 The correct backcast position varies depending on the distance being cast.
 Could be 10:00 a.m., high noon, 3:00 p.m., or any time in between.
-In my case, it turned out the right position was about 2:00 o’clock.
-That resulted in my line turning over perfectly, straightening out just before it settled gently to the floor.
+In my case, it turned out the right position was about 1:00 o’clock.
+That resulted in my line turning over perfectly, straightening out just before settling gently to the floor.

 My friend ultimately came to realize that he had offered up a stock answer to a problem with infinitely variable answers.
-When faced with this same situation myself when teaching, I said that I find it more productive to simply ask my students to not take the rod back so far.
+When faced with this same situation myself when teaching, I said that I find it more productive to simply ask my students to not take the rod so far back.
 By not verbally specifying a particular “time”, but instead watching the line itself and adjusting to its behavior—lengthening or shortening the stroke, as required—students find the correct backcast position simply by feel, ingraining that position in their muscles as well as their mind.
 Good flycasting instruction requires concise, thoughtful communication.
 Knowledge alone, while necessary, is never enough.

 In time, my friend is going to make an excellent teacher.
 I respectfully suggested to him that he continue to refine his delivery, learning how to say exactly what he means, and learning to recognize when he isn’t.
 That’s not easy, but it’s one of the things the best instructors always think about, one of the ways in which they stand apart.